zzhangjii/learning-library/workshops/jcs-devops/JCSPipelineStackManager300.md

 ### **STEP 17:** Complete Task

-We have now verified that **Alpha Office Product Catalog UI** is now displaying the price corectly.
+We have now verified that **Alpha Office Product Catalog UI** is now displaying the price correctly.
 To finish up this part of the lab, we will mark the Issue as completed in the Sprint.

 - Back in the Developer Cloud Service window, click **Agile**, followed by clicking **Active Sprints**.